-The Issuer and any other member of the Group may, subject to applicable laws, purchase Notes.
+The Issuer and any other member of the Group or its management may, subject to applicable laws, purchase Notes.
 It should be noted that the Group may have interests that conflict with other noteholders particularly if the Group encounters difficulties or is unable to pay its debts as they fall due.